rubyu/zookeeper-client/README.markdown

 and not try to recover from it.
 Instead libraries should return a fatal error.
 [ZooKeeper/FAQ - Hadoop Wiki](http://wiki.apache.org/hadoop/ZooKeeper/FAQ "ZooKeeper/FAQ - Hadoop Wiki")

-##ZooKeeperNode
-When a *ZooKeeperNode* created, existence of it's node not guaranteed.
-If you create a *ZooKeeperNode* for a path, it would not check node's existence and would not check even correctness of it's path.
-As the *ZooKeeperNode* is just a wrapper of path string.

-##Please teach me English!

-I'm writing comments, README and others, as part of the English lesson.
-Please laugh and point out my mistakes!

 ##USAGE

 ###Setup

     val zc = new ZooKeeperClient("localhost")